evan-jacques/cs307-matchup/readme.txt

 this should run the site at http://127.0.0.1:8000/matchup/

-Either register an account or use are template account:
+Either register an account or use our template account:
 Username: user1
 Password: pass1